themlstudent/100DaysofMachineLearning/README.md

 Error in Python can be of two types i.e. Syntax errors and Exceptions.
 Errors are the problems in a program due to which the program will stop the execution.
 On the other hand, exceptions are raised when some internal events occur which changes the normal flow of the program.

-## For Learning this you can Prefer the Links that I have provided in Day 1 Section.
+## For Learning Day 3 you can Prefer the Links that I have provided in Day 1 Section.

 # Day 4